-- Explain the importance of collaboration and coordination among voluntary agencies and between voluntary agencies and their emergency management partners; and
+- Explain the importance of collaboration and coordination among voluntary agencies and between voluntary agencies and their emergency management partners

 Individuals who complete this Independent Study course should be Federal, State, and local emergency managers, members of voluntary agencies, and the general public who are involved in emergency management activities and require an understanding of the roles of voluntary agencies throughout the disaster cycle.